paulhuggett/ifx/docs/index.md

 During symbol resolution we consider each definition and decide whether to create a new symbol or discard it according to the [symbol resolution rules](https://github.com/SNSystems/llvm-project-prepo/wiki/%5Brld%5D-Symbol-resolution-rules).

 For each retained definition with more than one section, a [pstore::sparse\_array<>](https://codedocs.xyz/paulhuggett/pstore2/classpstore_1_1repo_1_1sparse__array.html) is allocated where the available indices correspond to the fragment’s sections.
 That is, fragment f<sub>1</sub> has text and data sections so we allocate a sparse array with two members; fragment f<sub>3</sub> has text, data, and rodata so its sparse array has three members. f<sub>2</sub> has only a single section so therefore has no internal fixups.
-This means that we do not need a corresponding sparse array for this fragment and its value is `nullptr` (as shown by the “ground” symbol).
+This means that we do not need a corresponding sparse array for this fragment and its value is `nullptr` (as shown by the “earth ground” symbol ⏚).

 At this stage, the value of each array member is `nullptr`.